vehutech/100DaysOfPython/Day_78/day_78.md

 - **TensorFlow/Keras**: Professional kitchen tools

 You now have the fundamental knowledge to build neural networks from scratch and understand how they learn to transform inputs into accurate predictions, just like a kitchen transforms ingredients into perfect dishes through practice and feedback.

-Next, you'll learn how to integrate these concepts into Django web applications for real-world deployment!